oldweather/20CRv3-diagnostics/_sources/extract_data/extract_data.rst.txt

 Assemble the observations files
 -------------------------------

-The observations feedback files are text files (the the format is different to v2c), so it's just a matter of copying them to the output directory.
+The observations feedback files are text files (though the format is different to v2c), so it's just a matter of copying them to the output directory.
 The :doc:`script to do that (for the grib2 data) <release_extract_obs>` is called as:

 .. code-block:: bash